sree-234/sree-234/README.md

 - 🎓 I’m currently a **fresher**, open to exciting software development opportunities
 - 🌱 Learning **Flutter** and **MERN Stack**
 - 📧 Reach me at: sreejithsreeragam234@gmail.com
-- ⚡ Fun fact: I built a robot that delivers things in hospitals 🏥

 ---